Darrol Ray: Professional career

-In 1980, he was drafted by the New York Jets.
+In 1980, he was selected by the New York Jets.
 He played 5 seasons with them, finishing his career with 21 interceptions, in which he returned for 581 yards and 3 touchdowns.
 He also recovered five fumbles, returning them for 131 yards and a score.
 In a 44-17 win over the Cincinnati Bengals in a playoff game after the 1982 season, Ray set an NFL playoff record by returning an interception 98 yards for a touchdown.
-Chances for appearing in the Super Bowl were lost when the Jets lost to the Miami Dolphins two games later in the American Football Conference championship game.
+Chances for appearing in the Super Bowl evaporated when the Jets lost to the Miami Dolphins two games later in the American Football Conference championship game.

 Post-football life

 Ray currently lives in Norman, Oklahoma, where he graduated from college.
 He owned a liquor store for 15 years, which he recently closed to open his restaurant, Ray's Smokehouse BBQ.